Below are the Terms of Reference for the Boughton Aluph and Eastwell Neighbourhood Plan Steering Group.

 Professional consultants with experience of the development of Neighbourhood Plans will be appointed by Parish Council to support the development of the Neighbourhood Plan.
 The role of consultants is advisory to help on planning matters including assisting with the drafting of the Neighbourhood Plan policies to ensure compliance with national and local planning policies.

-- Meetings will be held every 4-6 weeks or as the workload demands.
+- Meetings will be held every 4-6 weeks or as the workload demands over the lifetime of the project.

 - Meeting dates will be published on the Neighbourhood Plan website.